lyubortk/DFA_minimization/README.md

 ## Input file format
 ```
-name of the start state                 //a string without whitespaces
+name of the start state             // a string without whitespaces
-number of accept states                 //non-negative integer less than 65,536
+number of accept states             // non-negative integer less than 65,536
-names of accept states separated by whitespace
+names of accept states              // strings separated by whitespace
 number of edges between states      // non-negative 32-bit integer
 edge_1                              // edges are given by 3 strings without whitespaces:
 ....                                // 1. name of "from" state  2. name of "to" state
 edge_N                              // 3. symbol of alphabet
 ```

 **The number of edges has to be equal to (number of different state names) * (number of elements in the alphabet).**